SalesBench: The Long-Horizon Agent-to-Agent Eval

 - 0.005 * invalid_actions

-MRR dominates.
+MRR (monthly recurring revenue) dominates.
 Conversion rate and budget utilization shape the policy.
+DNC (do-not-call) violations happen when the agent contacts a lead that has asked to be left alone, and the penalty is large enough that ignoring the request never pays.
 The completion bonus is intentionally small because earlier reward versions overpaid for clean termination, and the model learned to end episodes instead of selling.

 The environment provides a learning signal because the model is rewarded for closing revenue, not for sounding persuasive.